megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 ..  image:: ./_static/class3-24.png

-Here is the full RAG pipeline implmented in a low-code platform.
+Here is the full RAG pipeline implemented in a low-code platform.

 ..  image:: ./_static/class3-25.png